roger-russel/pool-party/manifest/journal.md

 It would be nice have some metrics about what is happening on the rotines pool, I will put a minimal to make this project run and later I will try to add some fancy metrics.

+## 2020-11-13 using golang standard layout

+Golang standart layout is not that great layout but it is still something.